Swati-Gup/mysql-datawarehouse-project/README.md

-#  Data Warehouse and Analytics Project
+#  SQL Data Warehouse and Analytics Project

 This project repository 'mysql-datawarehouse-project' demonstrates building a comprehensive modern data warehouse with MySQL, based on the Medallion architecture.
 It includes ETL processes, data modeling and analytics.